 General Remarks

-The subjects are situated on the periphery of the village of Ardersier where local amenities and facilities are to be found.
-A shopping, educational and transport facilities can be found within Inverness which lies within commuting distance. wider range of
+The subjects are located in an elevated position on the periphery of Lochcarron.
+Local amenities and facilities can be found within the village.

-There is assumed to be private drainage arrangements.
-The maintenance liability, rights of access for maintenance purpos of SEPA consents should be confirmed. es and availability
+Other accommodation - Utility Room

-At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction of repair and maintenance are required. on but some works
+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction but some works of repair and maintenance are required.

 Essential Repairs

 None required.

-Estimated and of according proving
+Estimated cost of essential repairs]

-Estimated cost of essential repairs Retention recommended?
-Yes X No
+Retention recommended?
+Retention amount Yes X No 1

-Retention amount

 Comment on Mortgageability

 The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provider.

 Valuation

-Valuation

-Market value in present condition £ 315,000
+Market value in present condition £ 380,000

-Market value on completion of essential repairs £ Insurance reinstatement value £ 490,000
+Market value on completion of essential repairs £

+Insurance reinstatement value £ 500,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT) .00,000
+(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No

 Declaration

-Signed Joe Francis

-Electronically signed :- 19/09/2024 15:24
+Signed Joe Francis Electronically signed :- 19/02/2025 15:27

 Surveyor's name Joe Francis

 Professional qualifications BSc (Hons), MRICS

 Company name J & E Shepherd Chartered Surveyors

 Address 1st Floor, Mulberry house, 39/41 Harbour Road, Inverness, IV1 1UA

 Telephone 01463 712239

 Email Address inverness@shepherd.co.uk

-Date of Inspection 13/05/2024
+Date of Inspection 06/02/2025